nextapps-de/winbox/README.md

     <tr>
         <td>id</td>
         <td>number | string</td>
         <td>Set a unique id to the window.
-Used to define custom styles in css, query elements by context or just to identify the corresponding window instance.</td>
+Used to define custom styles in css, query elements by context or just to identify the corresponding window instance.
+If no ID was set it will automatically create one for you.</td>
     </tr>
     <tr></tr>
     <tr>